noobis004/noobis004-discordbot/README.md

 }
 ```

-now to install dependencies
- do the following in the terminal
+Now to install dependencies do the following in the terminal.
 ```
  npm install @latest
 ```

+once you have done both of these